-In my last post, we covered starting a blog and putting affiliate links on it to earn passive income.
-Now, let’s look at 8 other ways that we can earn passively with a blog or website and earn more money while we sleep.
+In best online passive income opportunities part two, we will look at 8 other ways that we can earn passively with a blog or website and earn more money while we sleep.

 Related Post: 13 Online Passive Income Opportunities part One

 *This post may contain affiliate links.
 If you click a link and make a purchase I may receive a commission at no extra cost to you.
 My disclaimer is here.*